Childhood Stomach Cancer

 Getting a second opinion

-To learn more about choosing a doctor and getting a second opinion, see Finding Health Care Services.
+To learn more about choosing a doctor and getting a second opinion, see Finding Cancer Care.
 You can contact NCI’s Cancer Information Service via chat, email, or phone (both in English and Spanish) for help finding a doctor or hospital that can provide a second opinion.
-For questions you might want to ask at your appointments, see Questions to Ask Your Doctor about Cancer.
+For questions you might want to ask at your child's appointments, see Questions to Ask Your Doctor about Cancer.

 Prognostic factors for childhood stomach cancer

-If your child has been diagnosed with stomach cancer, you may have questions about how serious the cancer is and your child’s chances of survival.
+If your child has been diagnosed with stomach cancer, you likely have questions about how serious the cancer is and your child’s chances of survival.
 The likely outcome or course of a disease is called prognosis.
 The prognosis can be affected by whether the cancer has spread to other parts of the body at the time of diagnosis and how well the cancer responds to treatment.
-Your child’s oncology care team is in the best position to talk with you about your child’s prognosis.
+Your child’s cancer care team is in the best position to talk with you about your child’s prognosis.

 Stages of childhood stomach cancer